JohanDegraeve/PCBackupUI/README.md

 install java JRE

-In terminal or command window, here assuming javafx sdk jars are in /Users/johandegraeve/Downloads/javafx-sdk-22/lib and PCBackupUI.jar is in the current folder
+In terminal or command window, here assuming javafx sdk libraries are in /Users/johandegraeve/Downloads/javafx-sdk-22/lib and PCBackupUI.jar is in the current folder

+For Mac OSX, dylib files are needed

+For windows ...

 java --module-path /Users/johandegraeve/Downloads/javafx-sdk-22/lib --add-modules javafx.controls,javafx.fxml -jar PCBackupUI.jar